Benefits of vegetables for dogs

 Not all vegetables are safe for dogs

-Use whatever vegetables are in season but avoid onions, grapes and raisins, and avocados, which can be toxic to dogs.
+Use whatever vegetables are in season but avoid onions, grapes and raisins which can be toxic to dogs.
 Garlic does provide many benefits, but use only in moderation.

 Avoid feeding too many vegetables in the cabbage family as they can depress the thyroid and avoid starchy vegetables like potatoes and tapioca.
 Fruit must be fed ripe or it can cause diarrhoea.